DioxusLabs/dioxus/docs/guide/src/interactivity/index.md

 We'll dive deeper into how exactly these hooks work later.

-### When do I update my state?

-There are a few different approaches to choosing when to update your state.
-You can update your state in response to user-triggered events or asynchronously in some background task.

-### Updating state in listeners
+## Updating State from Listeners

 When responding to user-triggered events, we'll want to "listen" for an event on some element in our component.

 For example, let's say we provide a button to generate a new post.
 Whenever the user clicks the button, they get a new post.
-To achieve this functionality, we'll want to attach a function to the `on_click` method of `button`.
+To achieve this functionality, we'll want to attach a function to the `onclick` method of `button`.
 Whenever the button is clicked, our function will run, and we'll get new Post data to work with.

 ```rust
 fn App(cx: Scope)-> Element {